Micah Jesse

 Micah Jesse Koffler (born July 19, 1986), better known as Micah Jesse is an American gossip blogger and creator of the lifestyle and entertainment website MicahJesse.com.

 Early life

 Jesse was born in Atlanta, Georgia to parents from Philadelphia and Pittsburgh.
 His father, Barry A. Koffler, is an orthopedic surgeon, and mother, Marcie Koffler, is an artist.

 On May 17, 2009, he received his BA in public relations from Long Island's Hofstra University. then moved to New York, New York, where he currently resides.

 Career

 In May 2012, Jesse became the entertainment correspondent for the WWE and Creative Coalition's Be A STAR Alliance, which promotes anti-bullying initiatives.

 MicahJesse.com

 The lifestyle and entertainment website focuses on celebrities, as well as Jesse's own activities.

-He was once dubbed "the Perez Hilton of the East Coast" by OK! magazine; MicahJesse.com is listed as one of Page Six Magazine's favorite gossip blogs.
+He was once dubbed "the Perez Hilton of the East Coast" by OK! magazine;

 In January 2012, Jesse was a judge at the Miss New York USA pageant, helping to select the 2012 representative for the state of New York in the Miss USA pageant.